 Four years out of law school he had Ben Chavis, the Civil Rights Leader as his client.
 In 1992 Reggie gave $3 million dollars to the Harvard Law school.
 At the time it was the most that anyone who had given that much before.
 When you give that kind of money, most schools name something after you: They dedicated the Reginald F. Lewis International Law Center in his honor.

 Along the way he met a strong intelligent woman who supported him for 24 years.
-He left a legacy that will be lasting.
-What kind of legacy will you leave.
+He left a lasting legacy.
+What kind of legacy will you leave?